feirm/docs/docs/marketplace/centralised-layer.md

 ## Accounts
 When first using the Feirm Marketplace, you need to create an account.
 Your account is known by a public username that cannot be changed.

 Instead of a password used to protect data on the server-side, all data is encrypted client-side before being uploaded through the API.
-Additionally, an email address is required and used for two-factor authentication.
+Additionally, to further secure a user account, we have made TOTP two-factor authentication mandatory.
+An application like Google Authenticator or Authy can be used to generate these time-sensitive secrets to assist with logging into an account.

 ## Marketplace Moderation
 In order to ensure that the Feirm Marketplace is safe from abuse, we have a responsibility to remove certain users and content from the platform.
 A user can be suspended if they are caught doing the following actions: